-Considering the Needs of Victims and Survivors
+Considering the Needs of the Victim/Survivor

-Victims and survivors must not be discriminated against on the basis of race, color, gender, age, language, creed, religion, nationality, political or other opinion, cultural belief or practices, property, birth or family status, ethnic or social origin, disability, or any other grounds.
-Victims and survivors must also be treated in a manner which takes into account his or her cultural values of beliefs.
+Victims/survivors must not be discriminated against based on their ethnic background, race, sex, creed, place of origin or political opinion,18 or religion.19 Victims/survivors must also be treated in a manner which takes into account his or her cultural values of beliefs.

-Victims and survivors of child labor, forced labor and/or human trafficking often require special gender considerations of some kind, depending upon their particular experiences.
+Victims/survivors of child labour, forced labour and/or human trafficking often require special gender considerations, depending on their particular experiences.

-Most (but not all) victims and survivors of sex trafficking are female, and many of these survivors are likely to have suffered extreme forms of trauma, generally at the hands of males.
-For this reason, a female survivor may be reluctant to openly discuss her experiences with male interviewers, and a female interviewer should be used.
+Most (but not all) victims/survivors of sex trafficking are female, and many of these victims/survivors are likely to have suffered extreme forms of trauma, generally at the hands of males.
+For this reason, a female victim/survivor may be reluctant to openly discuss her experiences with male interviewers, and a female interviewer should be used.

-These kinds of issues are not limited to female victims and survivors.
-Males may be particularly reluctant to admit that they have been victims/survivors of child labor/forced labor/human trafficking, as this may conflict with their personal concept of masculinity.
+These kinds of issues are not limited to female victims/survivors.
+Males may be particularly reluctant to admit that they have been victims/survivors of child labour/forced labour/human trafficking, as this may conflict with their personal concept of masculinity.
 To identify as a victim/survivor may be particularly unpalatable to males because victimhood strongly implies weakness and vulnerability.
 This may be particularly uncomfortable for a male to acknowledge in front of a female.
 For this reason, a male victim/survivor may be reluctant to openly discuss his experiences with a female interviewer, and a male interviewer should be used.

 These dynamics will be present even more strongly at a trial.
-Both male and female survivors are likely to have even greater fear and/or embarrassment about discussing their experiences in court, and potentially in front of the very person who has previously inflicted trauma upon them.
+Both male and female victims/survivors are likely to have even greater fear and/or embarrassment about discussing their experiences in court, and potentially in front of the very person who has previously inflicted trauma upon them.
 There is no magic solution to these difficulties, but the best outcomes can be obtained by remaining aware of this dynamic and trying to address it.

 Whenever possible, inquire whether the victim/survivor would prefer to speak to a male or female officer, and consider plain clothes officers when possible to avoid intimidating already traumatized victims/survivors.
-Speaking to a uniformed officer may intimidate victims/survivors of child labor, forced, labor, and human trafficking.
+Speaking to a uniformed officer may intimidate victims/survivors of child labour, forced, labour, and human trafficking.

-If the survivor would be more comfortable conversing in a language other than the dominant language used in court, an interpreter should be provided to permit the survivor to speak in a language of their choice.
+If the victim/survivor would be more comfortable conversing in a language other than the dominant language used in court, an interpreter should be provided to permit the victim/survivor to speak in a language of their choice.

-Child labor, forced labor, and human trafficking victims/survivors may have been seriously injured as a result of their experiences, and they have the right to be supported properly.
+Child labour, forced labour, and human trafficking victims/survivors may have been seriously injured as a result of their experiences, and they have the right to be supported properly.
 In addition to physical harm, victims/survivors may suffer from emotional and mental harm, such as Post-Traumatic Stress Disorder (PTSD).